1965 Burundian coup attempt: Long-term implications

 Parliament ceased to exist in wake of the coup and was not reconstituted until 1982.
 Faced with the difficulties of trying to govern from abroad and being increasingly attracted to a comfortable life in Europe, on 24 March 1966 Mwambutsa issued a decree giving Crown Prince Charles Ndizeye "special powers to co-ordinate and control the activities of the government and the secretariats of state".
 The Mwami did not specify whether he was de facto abdicating the throne.
 In the meantime, young army officers, junior civil servants, and cadres from radical youth organisations—all mostly Tutsi—became increasingly aware of the influence which they had gained in government.
 The army group, led by Micombero, was predominant in this informal coalition.
 Tutsi intellectuals and radicals—especially Gilles Bimazubute—began calling for the removal of the Biha government and the dissolution of the monarchy.

 On 8 July 1966 Ndizeye took control of the government and became the new head of state of Burundi.
 His usurpation was orchestrated by the young radicals and army officers with the hope that they could shape the nature of the Burundian regime while using the symbols of the monarchy to retain legitimacy.
 Ndizeye dismissed the Biha government and appointed a new one led by Micombero as prime minister.
-On 1 September he was formally crowned as Mwami Ntare IV.
-Soon thereafter conflict arose between Ntare, who wished to actively rule, and the new government and its supporters, eager to implement progressive reforms without interference from the crown.
+On 1 September he was formally crowned as Mwami Ntare V. Soon thereafter conflict arose between Ntare, who wished to actively rule, and the new government and its supporters, eager to implement progressive reforms without interference from the crown.
 On 28 November, while Ntare was abroad, the army launched a coup.
 The army proclaimed the transformation of Burundi into a republic under the leadership of a National Revolutionary Council and Micombero as the new President of Burundi.
 In the following years, some Tutsi government officials feared that Hutu soldiers would attempt to enact a "repeat of '65".
 A plot by Hutu army personnel was uncovered in September 1969, and in response the Micombero regime purged the armed forces and government, solidifying Tutsi hegemony in the country.

 The attempted putsch has generally been portrayed in historiography as a "Hutu coup".
 Burundian academic opinion on the coup attempt remains divided along ethnic lines, with Hutu writers being more sympathetic to the perpetrators and Tutsi writers portraying them more negatively.
 Different accounts of the events are offered, with some scholars suggesting that the putschists located and addressed the Mwami in his palace, and some saying the coup failed when the rebellious soldiers and gendarmes began shooting at each other in confusion.
 There is also debate surrounding the motives of the putschists, such as whether they intended to capture or kill the Mwami, or whether they intended to repress the Tutsi population after seizing power.
 Some Hutu scholars suggest that Tutsi officers were party to the plot and opportunistically blamed it on Hutus to their advantage.